hrynkevych/hrynkevych/README.md

 - applied acquired knowledge to the development of front-end modules, contributing to the user interface improvements;

-- worked with senior developers.

 **Self-employed, Full Stack Developer**
-*January 2023 - October 2023*
+*August 2022 - August 2023*

+- contributed to the development of a React application for a local client;

-- developed a dynamic and responsive React web applications for pet projects, showcasing my ability to deliver high-quality, user-friendly web solutions;
+- built and showcased React web applications for personal portfolio of projects in my GitHub;

-- demonstrated proficiency in JavaScript, HTML, CSS, and related frameworks through diverse projects available in my GitHub portfolio;
+- gained proficiency in JavaScript (TypeScript), HTML, CSS, and related frameworks through hands-on development;

-- completed an intensive Full Stack Developer bootcamp at MateAcademy, gaining hands-on experience with the latest industry practices and technologies.
+- completed an intensive Full Stack Developer bootcamp at MateAcademy and earned a practical certification in React from SoftServe;

-**Career transition, Full Stack Developer**
-*August 2022 - December 2022*

-- undertook a career transition into software development; earned certifications from Meta and gained practical experience through intensive study at SoftServe, specializing in React;

-- developed proficiency in web technologies (HTML, CSS, and JavaScript) and created dynamic and responsive web applications, with a particular emphasis on React.
+- obtained Meta certifications in modern web development.

 **Sayenko Kharenko, WTS Consulting / KM Partners, ILF, Junior Associate - Senior Associate (Manager)**
 *May 2015 - July 2022*

 - advised domestic and international clients, including IT companies, on various legal and tax matters; prepared extensive analytical materials and memoranda for clients; participated in secondment projects within the offices of multinational corporations;

-- participated in a significant project for the launch of a special legal framework for the IT business in Ukraine.

 ### 💼 Portfolio Projects